Skip to main content

 Aircraft noise we cannot investigate

 We cannot investigate noise caused by aircraft (including helicopters).
-If you experience a problem with aircraft noise, you can contact the Civil Aviation Authority (CAA).
+If you experience a problem with aircraft noise, you can contact the Civil Aviation Authority (CAA)(link is external).

-For issues relating to police helicopters, you can contact the National Police Air Service.
+For issues relating to police helicopters, you can contact the National Police Air Service(link is external).

 Published: 26 October 2023